 Answer: When dropping the coin in one hand and the paper in the other, the coin reaches the ground faster than the paper.

-When placing the tiny paper on the coin and dropping them together, both reaches the ground at the same time.
+When placing the tiny paper on the coin and dropping them together, both reach the ground at the same time.

 Magic 2 – A mouse lifts an elephant